blainehindman/My-Projects/README.md

 - Tools to help users build confidence and improve their communication skills.

 This app aims to empower users by breaking barriers and fostering effective communication.

+---

+### Oreo Computer Vision

+Oreo Computer Vision is a real-time object detection project that uses a custom-trained YOLOv5 model and OpenCV.
+The application processes live video from a camera, identifies objects, and focuses on detecting a specific class, such as an **Oreo Container**.

+The project demonstrates:

+- The integration of computer vision techniques with live video feeds.
+- The use of a pre-trained YOLOv5 model fine-tuned for custom object detection.
+- Real-time performance with automated responses to specific object detections.

+This project is ideal for showcasing the potential of computer vision in solving specific real-world tasks like product recognition or targeted object detection.